Interesting article from The Guardian today: Pinterest makes aggressive new move in fight against vaccine misinformation.

 Social media platforms are the way many people get their information and they will likely be major sources of information for the next generations of parents,” O’Brien said.
 “We hope to see more engagement from digital platforms in the future to provide credible health information to their users, while taking real-time actions to halt the spread of harmful content when it occurs.

-Here at The Center for Informed Consent Technology, we think this will contribute to a movement away from the major social media platforms as people find other sources of honest, uncensored community sharing – because throughout history people assess choices by asking other people what their experiences have been.
+This will drive the smartest people away from major social media platforms as they find other sources of honest, uncensored community sharing – because throughout history people assess choices by asking other people what their experiences have been.
 This is why Amazon’s customer ratings are so popular and why employers often ask for references.

 So, on the new, improved and safer-for-your-health Pinterest, if a parent searches for “vaccines”, this is what they will see: